-PRESIDENT'S AWARDS.
-Departments and programs are invited to submit names and dossiers of minority student nominees to the selection committee.
-These awards are initially made for one year but may be renewed for one additional year to students in good standing.
-President's awards may be either fellowships or assistantships.
+PRESIDENTIAL AWARDS.
+Departments and programs are invited to submit names and dossiers of underrepresented minority students to the Selection Committee.
+Awards are granted for one year.
+Students may be nominated for the award each year of their matriculation in the program.
+Presidential awards may be either fellowships or assistantships.